valkey-io/valkey-doc/topics/modules-intro.md

 When a module is unloaded, Valkey will automatically unregister commands and unsubscribe from notifications.
-However in the case where a module contains some persistent memory or configuration, a module may include an optional `RedisModule_OnUnload` function.
+However in the case where a module contains some persistent memory or configuration, a module may include an optional `ValkeyModule_OnUnload` function.
 If a module provides this function, it will be invoked during the module unload process.
 The following is the function prototype:

-    int RedisModule_OnUnload(RedisModuleCtx *ctx);
+    int ValkeyModule_OnUnload(ValkeyModuleCtx *ctx);

-The `OnUnload` function may prevent module unloading by returning `REDISMODULE_ERR`.
+The `OnUnload` function may prevent module unloading by returning `VALKEYMODULE_ERR`.
-Otherwise, `REDISMODULE_OK` should be returned.
+Otherwise, `VALKEYMODULE_OK` should be returned.

 ## Setup and dependencies of a Valkey module

-Valkey modules don't depend on Valkey or some other library, nor they need to be compiled with a specific `redismodule.h` file.
-In order to create a new module, just copy a recent version of `redismodule.h` in your source tree, link all the libraries you want, and create a dynamic library having the `RedisModule_OnLoad()` function symbol exported.
+Valkey modules don't depend on Valkey or some other library, nor they need to be compiled with a specific `valkeymodule.h` file.
+In order to create a new module, just copy a recent version of `valkeymodule.h` in your source tree, link all the libraries you want, and create a dynamic library having the `ValkeyModule_OnLoad()` function symbol exported.

 The module will be able to load into different versions of Valkey.